Geography of Ontario: Water

 Ontario is known for the large number of lakes and rivers it contains.
-About one-fifth of the world's fresh water can be found in Ontario.
+Ontario contains more than 250,000 lakes (including those forming part of the Great Lakes).
+The Great Lakes are a large binational system shared between Canada and the United States, which hold roughly 20% of the world’s fresh surface water; this figure reflects the volume of the Great Lakes as a whole, not the many smaller lakes across Ontario.
 Ontario is also known for being the only province in Canada that touches the Great Lakes.
 Ontario touches four of the Great Lakes: Huron, Lake Ontario (the province is named after the lake), Erie and Superior.

 Ontario's vast rivers and lakes originally opened the province for exploration and have made possible hydroelectric power, mills and various forms of industrialization.
 Most of Ontario is fed by rainfall, and in most parts snow is relied on.
 Precipitation is most common in the southern and central parts of Ontario where variations among the seasons are not especially great; but winter and spring are less aqueous than in northern and northwestern Ontario.